Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-system.md

 Kotlin also supports use-site variance, by specifying the variance for type arguments.
 Similarly to type parameters, one can have type arguments being co-, contra- or invariant.

+> Important: use-site variance cannot be used when declaring a supertype top-level type argument.

 By default, all type arguments are invariant.

 To specify a covariant type argument, it is marked as $\outV A$.
 To specify a contravariant type argument, it is marked as $\inV A$.

-> Note: in some cases, Kotlin prohibits certain combinations of declaration- and use-site variance, i.e., which type arguments can be used in which type parameters.
+Kotlin prohibits contradictory combinations of declaration- and use-site variance as follows.
-> These rules are covered in more detail [here][TODO()].

-> Important: use-site variance cannot be used when declaring a supertype top-level type argument.
+* It is a compile-time error to use a covariant type argument in a contravariant type parameter
+* It is a compile-time error to use a contravariant type argument in a covariant type parameter

 In case one cannot specify any well-formed type argument, but still needs to use a parameterized type in a type-safe way, they may use *bivariant* type argument $\star$, which is roughly equivalent to a combination of $\outV \AnyQ$ and $\inV \Nothing$ (for further details, see [subtyping][Subtyping]).